 Wage and Hour Division

-Your company’s overall occupational health and safety program will include a variety of modules that address specific hazards, as required by OSHA.
-In addition to an accident prevention program, other safety and health programs may be required, depending on the hazards in your particular workplace.
-Once you identify those specific hazards and the appropriate OSHA regulations that apply have been identified, the business owner should begin building out the safety plan.
+A company’s overall occupational health and safety plan should include a variety of modules that address specific hazards, as required by OSHA.
+In addition to an accident prevention program, other safety and health programs may be required, depending on the hazards in a particular workplace and industry.
+Once those specific hazards and the appropriate OSHA regulations that apply have been identified, the business owner should begin building out the safety plan.
 Small business owners may want to work directly with a risk management consultant to outsource the development of their safety plans.

-In addition to the sample safety programs provided by OSHA, your state’s Department of Labor may have a sample program that you can download and adapt for your own use.
+In addition to the sample safety programs provided by OSHA, each state’s Department of Labor may have a sample program that can be downloaded and adapted for business use.
 For example, California’s Department of Industrial Relations provides a sample injury and illness prevention program for non-high hazard employers that small business owners can use as a model for their own programs.
-Maine’s Department of Labor provides a variety of sample safety programs tailored to specific job titles.
+In another case, Maine’s Department of Labor provides a variety of sample safety programs tailored to specific job titles.

 Thanks for reading our educational resource!
 Any above reference to a specific company or product is meant for educational purposes only and is not specifically endorsed by Pie.
-If you’re a small business owner, see more small business resources or get a workers’ compensation rate in 3 minutes.
+If you’re a small business owner, learn more about workplace safety or get a workers’ compensation rate in 3 minutes.